vuejs/docs/src/guide/components/attrs.md

 </div>

-The common scenario for disabling an attribute inheritance is when attributes need to be applied to other elements besides the root node.
-By setting the `inheritAttrs` option to `false`, you can take full control over where the fallthrough attributes should be applied to.
+The common scenario for disabling attribute inheritance is when attributes need to be applied to other elements besides the root node.
+By setting the `inheritAttrs` option to `false`, you can take full control over where the fallthrough attributes should be applied.

 These fallthrough attributes can be accessed directly in template expressions as `$attrs`: